Coronavirus: Covid-19 outbreak

 - Disasters and emergencies, Newsthink, Kindness

-This edition of Newsthink encourages learners to build resilience in emergencies and consider ways that members of the public can look after each other and to understand the facts about a pandemic.
+This edition of Newsthink encourages learners to build resilience in emergencies and consider ways that members of the public can look after each other and to understand the facts about the coronavirus pandemic.
 Learners will develop skills to engage critically with information they receive.
 It also explores the role of practical acts of kindness and emotional support during a disease outbreak.

 - understand what both the coronavirus and a pandemic are